 The main difference between Windows 10 pro edition and Home edition is networking management capabilities and Policy features.
 This guide will detail how to enable group policy editor in Windows 10 or Windows 11 Home

-If this is missing from your version of windows or you are getting an error on gpedit.msc not found then you need to check which edition you are using.
+If this is missing from your Windows version or you are getting an error on gpedit.msc not found then you need to check which edition you are using.

-This is quite a serious drawback as we need them to even manage the settings of the local system.
-This is better than changing settings via the windows registry which is quite risky.
-Most of these can revert easily while registry editing can have adverse effects on the system.
+This is quite a serious drawback as we need them even to manage the settings of the local system.
+This is better than changing settings via the Windows registry, which is risky.
+Most of these can revert easily while registry editing can adversely affect the system.

 Note: As PowerShell script is the fast yet safe method to install this we have promoted this to the number 1 spot.